A busy downtown main street in the morning sun, pedestrians crossing in front of a marble-and-glass government building flying an American flag.

 Why Local Government Must Embrace the Productivity Revolution — Or Default on the Public Trust

-A White Paper from the Local Government Accountability Institute
+A White Paper from Local Government Accountability (LGAI)

 Key Takeaways